maribuon/HattCI/TUTORIAL.md

 #### 1. Annotating integrons

 This example is about how to use HattCI to annotate integrons.
 We will use a small subset of our reference dataset: 3 sequences containg an integron with 3 gene cassettes, and therefore 3 attC sites each.
-The fasta file can be downloaded [here [16 kb]](https://github.com/maribuon/HattCI/blob/master/data/tutorial.fasta "Download data for example 1.").
+The fasta file can be downloaded [here](https://github.com/maribuon/HattCI/blob/master/data/tutorial.fasta "Data for example 1.")
+[16 kb].

 In this case, it is not necessary to run on both strands, since we will assume the integrons have been correctly assembled so that the search is performed on the top strand by default.
 The files are also quite small, so we do not need to use more than one thread.
 We can thus call HattCI as follow: